10 Best Child and Baby Bike Seats

 THE BEST KIDS BIKE SEAT

 Open style seats have much higher weight capacities, making them a great option for parents who want to ride with older kids.
-Due to the lack of shoulder straps, they are best suited for older toddlers or preschoolers who are sure to keep a grip on the handlebars during a ride.
+Due to the lack of a harness, they are best suited for older toddlers or preschoolers who are sure to keep a grip on the handlebars during a ride.
 If you’re interested in checking out other open-style front kids bike seats, check out our 8 Best Front Child Bike Seats comparison list.

 Mac Ride